 2. You can click REMOVE SCORE if you find the particular score is not relevant.

-How to update Scorecards through Gainsight Dashboards
+Update Scorecards through Gainsight Dashboards

 The Gainsight Homepage contains customized dashboards that display sets of reports.
 Your Gainsight Admin may have specifically configured a Scorecards Dashboard for viewing and editing, or the Scorecard report may be displayed as part of your My Customers Dashboard.
 In either case, you will see a table view of customer data with the overall health score and individual health measures displayed.